Mr-yashpal/Introduction-to-Domain-Driven-Design/README.md

 ## Refrence:

-All the points and understanding are taken from the book, Interview of Eric Evans and from the Internet's diffrent websites.
+All the points and understanding are taken from the book, Interview of Eric Evans and from the Internet's different websites.

 You can **Download** the PDF of the book below.